sbecker11/flock-of-postcards/README.md

 * Autoscrolling stops when the focalPoint moves to viewport center and when the mouse leaves the canvas.
 * Click on a resume line item's top-right delete button to delete it.
 * Click on the bottom-right green next button to open and select the resume line item for the next business card.
+* Skill postcards inherit the color of its parent business card.
+* Click the underlined text in the description a resume line item of a business card to select and bring that skill postcard into view over the flock.

 <br/>
 <br/>